-The University Dental Students’ Society (UDSS) is a student-run organisation, representing dental students based at the Oral Health Centre of Western Australia (OHCWA).
+The University Dental Students’ Society (UDSS) is a student-run organisation, representing dental students based at the University of Western Australia Dental School.
 All dental students at the University of Western Australia are entitled to membership.

 UDSS is one of the oldest student societies at UWA and continues to evolve each year.
 UDSS plays a crucial role in enhancing the off-campus lifestyle of dental students, hosting a wide range of sporting, social, volunteering and academic functions throughout the year.
 We provide active representation for students on educational issues along with additional support throughout the duration of their training programme.